mikaelbr/writings/js-syntax-series/function-declarations.md

 // (Works as expected)
 ```

-As the last example shows, the second invoked recursive call inside the fibonacci expression points to the actual named function expression, not the new destructive function we assigned further down.
-That means when we call fibonacci again, it points to the correct value, even though we reassigned the variabel in the outer scope.
+As the last example shows, the second invoked recursive call inside the fibonacci expression points to the actually named function expression, not the new destructive function we assigned further down.
+That means when we call fibonacci again, it points to the correct value, even though we reassigned the variable in the outer scope.

 This is as when we set the name `fibonacci` as an identifier of the function, we shadow (overwrite, taking precedence) the variable from before.
 And as we no longer use the actual variable, it doesn't matter that we reassign the value in the outer scope.
 We simply reassign the variable, not what we refer to inside the `fibonacci` function.